Electrophoretic mobility shift assay: Variants and additions

 An antibody that recognizes the protein can be added to this mixture to create an even larger complex with a greater shift.
 This method is referred to as a supershift assay, and is used to unambiguously identify a protein present in the protein – nucleic acid complex.

 Often, an extra lane is run with a competitor oligonucleotide to determine the most favorable binding sequence for the binding protein.
 The use of different oligonucleotides of defined sequence allows the identification of the precise binding site by competition (not shown in diagram).
 Variants of the competition assay are useful for measuring the specificity of binding and for measurement of association and dissociation kinetics.
 Thus, EMSA might also be used as part of a SELEX experiment to select for oligonucleotides that do actually bind a given protein.

 Once DNA-protein binding is determined in vitro, a number of algorithms can narrow the search for identification of the transcription factor.
 Consensus sequence oligonucleotides for the transcription factor of interest will be able to compete for the binding, eliminating the shifted band, and must be confirmed by supershift.
 If the predicted consensus sequence fails to compete for binding, identification of the transcription factor may be aided by Multiplexed Competitor EMSA (MC-EMSA), whereby large sets of consensus sequences are multiplexed in each reaction, and where one set competes for binding, the individual consensus sequences from this set are run in a further reaction.

 For visualization purposes, the nucleic acid fragment is usually labelled with a radioactive, fluorescent or biotin label.
 Standard ethidium bromide staining is less sensitive than these methods and can lack the sensitivity to detect the nucleic acid if small amounts of nucleic acid or single-stranded nucleic acid(s) are used in these experiments.
 When using a biotin label, streptavidin conjugated to an enzyme such as horseradish peroxidase is used to detect the DNA fragment.
-While isotopic DNA labeling has little or no effect on protein binding affinity, use of non-isotopic labels including flurophores or biotin can alter the affinity and/or stoichiometry of the protein interaction of interest.
+While isotopic DNA labeling has little or no effect on protein binding affinity, use of non-isotopic labels including fluorophores or biotin can alter the affinity and/or stoichiometry of the protein interaction of interest.
 Competition between fluorophore- or biotin-labeled probe and unlabeled DNA of the same sequence can be used to determine whether the label alters binding affinity or stoichiometry.